WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 --- | --- | ---
 `#<LocationName>` | Base Location | Name of a base location, such as town square.
 `#<GroupName>` | Group | Name of a group.
-``​`<RoleName>`​`` | Active Extra Role | Refers to an active extra role name with the specified name which was __created by the current game element__.
+``​`<RoleName>`​`` | Active Extra Role | Refers to an active extra role name with the specified name, which was __created by the current game element__.
 @Self | Player/Group | Refers to the current player (for players, active extra roles), to the player the current attribute is attached to (for attributes) or to the current group (for groups).
-@AttackLocation | Player/Group | Either `@Attacker` or `@AttackSource` depending on which can be resolved to a location.
+@AttackLocation | Player/Group | Either `@Attacker` or `@AttackSource`, depending on which can be resolved to a location.
-Any Player Selector | Player | If none of the previous selectors matches the specified selector, the value is treated as a player type - all player selectors are valid.
+Any Player Selector | Player | If none of the previous selectors match the specified selector, the value is treated as a player type - all player selectors are valid.

 Locations support a property result __only__ when they are a group type location, in which case they support normal group type property accesses.